What is meant by lift?

 No air, No lift

 As we know lift is a mechanical force, generated due to contact.
 For the lift to come into action the solid object must be in contact with the fluid.
 Fluids may be liquid or gas.
 So, whenever there is no fluid, the lift is not generated.
 You might wonder if space is a vacuum, yet the space shuttles tend to fly or float!
 This is due to the orbital mechanics related to speed and not due to lifting.

 Aircraft use flaps to retain the lift at lower speeds, during takeoff and landing.
 Flaps are used for changing the wing’s curvature.
 This is found to increase the lift.
 This feature helps in a slower landing approach and smooth landing.
 Lift is generated due to the difference in velocity developed between the solid and the fluid.
 Hence, when there is no motion there is no lift.

 Attributes that define lift:

 Lift acts perpendicular to the surface of the airfoil when transmitted through pressure.
 The pressure difference is found to be considered in conjunction with the curved airflow.
-Lift is considered to be a force that is produced by the perpendicular effect of the air acting on the airfoil and acts perpendicular to the flight path through the center of lift (CL) or we called Center of Gravity (CG) and then the perpendicular to the lateral axis.
+Lift is considered to be a force that is produced by the perpendicular effect of the air acting on the airfoil and acts perpendicular to the flight path through the center of lift (CL) or called Center of Gravity (CG) and then the perpendicular to the lateral axis.

 To have a better lift to drag ratio and stall characteristics, the production of a useful lift at zero angles of attack is required.
-However, to frame it in short, the production of a lift force expects both downward turnings of the flow and changes in flow speed that goes in hand with Bernoulli’s principle.
+However, to frame it in short, the production of a lift force expects both downward turnings of the flow and changes in flow speed which goes in hand with Bernoulli’s principle.